 The main symptom of CHD is chest pain (angina).
 In addition to hereditary factors and diabetes, risk factors include smoking, high blood pressure, high blood lipids and obesity.

-In some cases, the description of symptoms alone is sufficient to make a diagnosis.
-However, additional tests are usually required to evaluate the heart and coronary artery function, which and may include:
+In some cases, the description of symptoms alone is sufficient to diagnose the coronary heart disease.
+However, specific diagnostic procedures are usually required, which include various tests.
+They make it possible to evaluate the heart and coronary artery function, and may include:

 - resting ECG;